- Incident Date

 - North east

-Wangaratta Clay Target Club operates next to the North Wangaratta Recreation Reserve, in Detour Rd North Wangaratta.
+Wangaratta Clay Target Club (WCTC) operates next to the North Wangaratta Recreation Reserve, in Detour Rd North Wangaratta.

 - lead which makes up the largest part of most types of ammunition (bullets and shot)